JanHerca/urantiapedia/output/wikijs/en/Bible/Joel.md

 dateCreated: 2021-11-28T13:55:38.362Z
 ---

-The Book of Joel is collected as one of the twelve minor prophets of the Nevi'im ("Prophets") in the Hebrew Bible, and as a book in its own right in the Christian Old Testament.
+The Book of Joel is collected as one of the twelve minor prophets of the Nevi'im (“Prophets”) in the Hebrew Bible, and as a book in its own right in the Christian Old Testament.

 ## Index